What do the W-2 boxes and W-2 form codes mean?

-Box 2 — Enter this amount on the federal income tax withheld line of your return.
+- Box 2 — Shows the total federal income tax withheld from your paycheck for the tax year.
+Include this amount on the federal income tax withheld line of your return (Form 1040, line 25a).

-Box 5 — This amount might be required on Form 8959.
+- Box 5 — Shows your wages subject to Medicare tax.
+The amount, which also may not be the same as the amount reported in W-2 Box 1, might be required on Form 8959, Additional Medicare Tax, if your income is high enough.
 See Form 1040 instructions to determine if you’re required to complete Form 8959.

 - 1.45% Medicare tax withheld on all Medicare wages and tips shown in Box 5